 5 Fun Things To Do With Kids That Won’t Cost A Penny

 #1.
 Your Own Mini Olympics

-- Egg and spoon race (plastic egg and spoon, or potatoes are best)
+- Egg and spoon race, either a plastic egg and spoon, or potato and spoon are best

-- Sack race using some plastic sacks (can’t beat a good old sack race)
+- Sack race using some sturdy plastic sacks

 - A finishing line to make it exciting and spicy!